 All shuttle buses will be parked in front of the building on Burlingame Avenue, heading north.
 Students being dropped off to attend SAC or to catch the shuttle bus should be dropped off on Second Street, which is a one-way street going east on the south side of the school building.
 For the safety of our students, please do not drop off students on Burlingame Avenue in front of the school and let them walk between the buses.
-Students coming to catch the shuttle bus should come into the SAC gym where they will be supervised until time to load the buses.
+Students coming to catch the shuttle bus should come into the SAC gym, no earlier than 7:20 am, where they will be supervised until time to load the buses beginning at 7:25 am.
 Shuttle buses leave promptly at 7:30 a.m.
 SAC students will stay in the gym until they are called for breakfast.
 Students not eating breakfast will be supervised in the gym until classes begin.
 High school students should wait on their morning bus at the corner of Second Street and Burlingame Avenue.